Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 One dose of PCV13 and one dose of PPSV23 may be given to older children or adults with weakened immune systems due to health conditions such as HIV or kidney and spleen problems.
 People with cochlear implants may also need the vaccines.

 The pneumococcal polysaccharide vaccine is called PPSV23 for short.
 It protects against the 23 strains of S pneumoniae that cause the most severe infections.
-PPSV23 is made from components from 23 S pneumoniae bacteria strains without extra protein.
-PPSV23 is not fully effective in persons who are very old or have chronic health problems.
+PPSV23 is made from components of 23 S pneumoniae bacteria strains without extra protein.
+PPSV23 is not fully effective in people who are very old or have long-term (chronic) health problems.

 PPSV23 is recommended for the following older children and adults:

-Your health care provider can tell you about the timing of the PCV13 and PPSV23 vaccines.
+Your provider can tell you about the timing of the PCV13 and PPSV23 vaccines.